5simon/emotion-recognition/README.md

 # Examination of Several Neural Networks for Facial Emotion Recognition
-this project is a bachelor thesis in  **TU Bergakademie Freiberg**. in this project emotions will be recognized through facial expression.
+this project is a bachelor thesis in  **TU Bergakademie Freiberg**.
+In this project, different CNN models for emotion recognition based on facial features are investigated..

-Happy coding :grin:

 # Tools
 * [Tesnorflow](https://www.tensorflow.org/)